grzeimann/TSDRP/README.md

 <p align="center">
   <img src="images/wave_offset_1D.png" width="650"/>

-  <em>This plot shows the initial wavelength offset as a function of order for one night's data.
-Note this data was in a different setup than the archived file but the pipeline still found the offset versus order</em>
+  <em>This plot illustrates the initial wavelength offset as a function of echelle order for data collected on a single night.
+Note that this dataset was acquired using a different configuration than the archived file.
+Despite this difference, the pipeline successfully determined the offset for each order.</em>
 </p>